 Film Comment Top 150 Unreleased Foreign Language Films of the Nineties—In 1997. the magazine polled approximately 80 critics and film scholars for the best films of the 1990s that were not yet released in the United States.
 This link is from the Internet Archive.

 Film Heritage of World Cinema Filmove dedictví 2007 [Film Heritage 2007]—A Czech language site presented the results of two polls, one of experts and one of film fans.
-The experts produced a highbrow list that leans mainstream.
 This link is from the Internet Archive.

 The Hollywood Reporter Hollywood's 100 Favorite Films—The film trade paper claims that this is the "first definitive entertainment-industry ranking."
 Some of the other polls in this section might want to challenge that assertion.
-The result is a very strongly mainstream list that also leans popular.
+The result is a very strongly mainstream list.

 IRAThe Top 100 Films of All Time—A highbrow/mainstream leaning list.
 This link is from the Huffington Post.